top of page

 No Hard Shells crack?
 Is a multi award winning short film Written and Directed by Richard Mcafee.
 Winner for Best Short Film and Best Director.

-March 23rd 2020, the inability of the British public to follow guidelines during the COVID-19 Lockdown and the subsequent strain put on the National Health Service.
+March 23rd 2020, following guidelines during the COVID-19 Lockdown and the subsequent strain put on the National Health Service.
 Symbolised from an overused suitcase.

 Review :-